srobo/ops-manual/about-the-charity/README.md

 # About the Charity

 Student Robotics is a charity, registered on 18th August 2015 in England and Wales, with registration number 1163168.
 The charity is an association charitable incorporated organisation \(CIO\), with a [constitution](https://github.com/srobo/ops-manual/tree/d76377192d4c94c4bd4298f0f3954f5d342af24b/resources/constitution.pdf) as its governing document.
-It is headed by the Trustees who share ultimate responsibility for governing the charity and directing how it is managed and run.
-The Trustees can always be contacted via email at the following address: [trustees@studentrobotics.org](mailto:trustees@studentrobotics.org).

 ## Postal Address